Localizable invariants of combinatorial manifolds and Euler characteristic: Bistellar moves

-We first recall some definitions in combinatorial topology (see~\cite{RourSand74}). .2cm \begin{definition} Suppose $X$ is a simplicial complex, the \textbf{\textit{star}} $St(\sigma)$ of a simplex $\sigma$ in $X$ is the subcomplex consisting of all the simplices of $X$ that contain $\sigma$.
-The \textbf{\textit{link}} $lk(\sigma)$ of $\sigma$ is the subcomplex consisting of all the simplices $\sigma'$ of $X$ with $\sigma'\cap \sigma = \varnothing$ and $\sigma' * \sigma$ being a simplex in $X$.
-A simplicial complex is called an $n$-dimensional \textbf{\textit{closed combinatorial manifold}} if the link of each vertex of the complex is an $(n - 1)$-dimensional $PL$ sphere. \end{definition}
+We first recall some basic definitions in combinatorial topology (see~\cite{BP02} and~\cite{RourSand74} for more detailed exposition). .2cm \begin{definition}[Combinatorial Manifold] For a simplicial complex $X$, the \textit{star} $St(\sigma)$ of a simplex $\sigma$ in $X$ is the subcomplex consisting of all the simplices of $X$ that contain $\sigma$ and all their subsimplices.
+The \textit{link} $lk(\sigma)$ of $\sigma$ is the subcomplex consisting of all the simplices $\sigma'$ of $X$ with $\sigma'\cap \sigma = \varnothing$ and $\sigma' * \sigma$ (the \textit{join} of $\sigma'$ and $\sigma$) being a simplex in $X$.
+An $n$-dimensional simplicial complex $X$ is called a (closed) \textit{combinatorial $n$-manifold} if the link of any $i$-simplex in $X$ is an PL $(n-i-1)$-sphere.
+In particular, any PL $n$-sphere is a combinatorial $n$-manifold. \end{definition}